treefood/light-switch-ui/README.md

     - Go ahead and run the .exe file to see the compliled application run.
 - To build the application for the RPi's architecture, run `npm run electron-build-pi`
     - You'll find that the executable for this version of the build is named: `light-switch-ui`

+## UX Flow
+The application was designed with the idea that the users would have a touch panel per room.
+So the main screen of the UI will always be set to control whichever room was specified for the app

+You can use the touch panel to control a different room associated with the Hue Bridge, but after 15 seconds, the UI will switch back to what the main room was set to.

+### First time setup
+Because the UI was designed on a per room basis, it made more sense to create a First time setup 'Wizard' that stores the configuration rather than editing a configuration file per panel.
+The setup will automatically search for a bridge, ask you to authenticate the app with the bridge, then ask what room the touch panel will be stored in.

+### Where the data is store
+The configurations are persisted via the HTML Localstorage API.
+This helps for when the RPi has to reboot, it doesn't lose track of the configuration.